Yom Kippur 2012 (5773) begins at sunset on September 25th, 2012 and ends on the evening of the September 26th.

 What is Yom Kippur?

 Yom Kippur is the Jewish Day of Atonement.
-The day is devoted to communal repentance for sins committed over the course of the previous year.
-Because of the nature of Yom Kippur and its associated rituals, it is the most solemn day in the Jewish calendar.
+It is a major fast day that is meant to be devoted to communal and personal repentance for sins committed over the course of the previous year.
+Because of the nature of Yom Kippur it is the most solemn day in the Jewish calendar.

 What are some customs and practices for Yom Kippur?